Social Media

 For the social experiment, Israel’s Channel 10 producers asked that both men post “terrorist threats” that had previously been used by actual terrorists.
 They wanted to see what the reactions would be from the Israeli authorities, Facebook users, and the social network.

-In letter to RT, a producer at Israel’s Channel 10 TV said, “Facebook did not intervene and allowed both posts to remain online.”
+In a letter to RT, a producer at Israel’s Channel 10 TV said, “Facebook did not intervene and allowed both posts to remain online.”

 The “terrorist threat” issued by the Jewish man received over 1,200 Likes while the Arab man received just 7 likes, had his home raided, and was summoned by police before the TV network intervened.